 - Press CTRL+J as CTRL+J was the shortcut for our macro and see the result.

-We have given these set of instructions to excel not by code, but excel recorded every step we followed and made an own code by itself.
+We have given this set of instructions to excel not by code, but excel recorded every step we followed and made an own code by itself.
 We can view the code too.
-In the macros section click on View macro and we will have a list of macros if we made any on that workbook as follows.
+In the macros section, click on View macro, and we will have a list of macros if we made any on that workbook as follows.

-We did not write this code but excel recorded our steps and transformed it into codes.
-This is a very unique feature of excel but it has some limitations like if we do an extra step excel we record the step and execute it every time we run the macro.
+We did not write this code but excel recorded our steps and transformed them into codes.
+This is a very unique feature of excel, but it has some limitations like; if we do an extra step in excel, we record the step and execute it every time we run the macro.

-How to Make Sample Macros in Excel Using VBA code?
+How to Make Simple Macros in Excel Using VBA code?

 VBA Tutorial – Example #2

-- Once the VB Editor is open we can see many windows around us.
-On the left-hand side, we have project window which keeps records for our modules where we write codes and properties of a VBA project, also we have a toolbar above with various ranges of tools to use.
+- Once the VB Editor is open, we can see many windows around us.
+On the left-hand side, we have a project window which keeps records for our modules where we write codes and properties of a VBA project; also, we have a toolbar above with various ranges of tools to use.

 Sub MyMacro() End Sub

-- When we want to work with variables we need to declare these variables with data types like in every other programming language such as follows We use Dim keyword to declare our variables.
+- When we want to work with variables, we need to declare these variables with data types like in every other programming language such as follows.
+We use the Dim keyword to declare our variables.

 Sub MyMacro() Dim A, B, C As Integer End Sub